This website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

-We’re working hard to make the website conform to level AA of the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1).
-We recognise we have more work to do to achieve this.
+We have developed this website to conform to level AA of the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1).

 The site is built using WordPress.
 WordPress Accessibility Coding Standards state that “All new or updated code released in WordPress must conform with the Web Content Accessibility Guidelines 2.0 at level AA.”

 We’re always looking to improve the accessibility of this website.
-If you encounter any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, please contact us.
+If you encounter any problems or think we’re not meeting the requirements of the accessibility regulations, please contact us.

-Contact Vicky Creevey (E-Commerce and Marketing Manager) at email@example.com and include details of the content you need and the required format.
+Contact Eleanor Binns (E-Commerce Coordinator) at email@example.com and include details of the content you need and the required format.
 We will then work to get you what you need.

-To report an issue with the website or to make a complaint, please also contact Vicky Creevey at firstname.lastname@example.org.
+To report an issue with the website or to make a complaint, please also contact Eleanor Binns at firstname.lastname@example.org.